ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse/enter-quantity-of-one-pce.md

 `/WMS/WMS-Worker/SingleBarcodeScanEntersQuantityOfOnePce`

-- When the value of this config is set to "1", scanning of a single barcode is interpreted as 1 PCE.
+- When the value of this config is set to "1", any PCE you input will be scanned automatically, bypassing the Quantity screen.
-- When the value is set to "0", the WMS Worker app locates the line and switches to execute mode for that line.
+- When the value is set to "0", the WMS Worker locates the line and switches to execute mode for that line.

 ![pictures](pictures/Logistic_enter_quntity_of_one_pce_27_05.png)